The Justice League is going to die - these DC super-teams can replace them

 Future State: Justice League presented a new version of the team, comprised of the proteges of the classic members, who stepped up when the original League disappeared.
 Though that's a slightly different story, all the characters from that team, including Jon Kent (Superman), Yara Flor (Wonder Girl), Jo Mullein (Green Lantern), Jace Fox (Batman), and Jess Chambers (Flash) are currently in place in the mainstream DC Universe.
 The only exception potentially being newly minted Aquaman Jackson Hyde, who could take the place of the Future State team's Aquawoman, who in the contemporary DC Universe is still just a little girl.

-Justice Incarnate is a relatively newish superteam that's getting a lot of play in the current 'Infinite Frontier' era including in the current eponymous limited series written by ... wait for it...
-Joshua Williamson - with a roster made up of heroes from around the DC Omniverse who have a vested interest in preserving the nature of DC's cosmology, and the power to do so.
+Justice League Incarnate is a relatively newish superteam that's getting a lot of play in the current 'Infinite Frontier' era including in the current eponymous limited series co-written by ... wait for it...
+Joshua Williamson (with Dennis Culver) - with a roster made up of heroes from around the DC Omniverse who have a vested interest in preserving the nature of DC's cosmology, and the power to do so.

 It seems like a team with a mission that vast would be hard-pressed to step into the shoes of a single Earth's top heroes - but given it's Earth-Prime, and the DC Omniverse often revolves around what happens there, it may be a matter of necessity.